ostin-r/Binary-Search/README.md

 I've done some reading on the binary search algorithm to discover how similar it is to different numerical methods that I learned in engineering school.
 Instead of using mathematical functions, these sorting algorithms are concerned with more general forms of information such as strings.

+For those who don't know, binary search is an algorithm used to find a value in a sorted array quickly.
+Instead of checking every value, binary search just checks the middle value and if the search value is greater then only the upper half of the array is checked.
+If the search value is less than the middle value, then the lower half of the array is checked.
+This is repeated until the search value is found.

 My plan for this project is to:
 - learn what I can about the binary search algorithm
 - implement a binary search function for ordered lists
 - compare my solution to solutions offered by professionals on the interwebs

 So far I have learned about "time complexity" which is a comparison of rates of input & computations required by the algorithm.
 This is represented by an "O" followed by the n-complexity relationship.
 A linear relationship between input and time complexity is O(n).
-In addition, it seems natural that sorting algorithms would be the next thing that I should study.
+The time complexity of binary search is O(logn)  In addition, it seems natural that sorting algorithms would be the next thing that I should study.
 Maybe I'll add a solution for one of those to this project.

 Update 12/30/20: